-(c) Failure to Disclose; False or Misleading Disclosure; Refusal to Admit.
+(c) Expenses on Failure to Disclose; False or Misleading Disclosure; Refusal to Admit.

 (1) A party that without substantial justification fails to disclose information required by Rule 26(a) or 26(e)(1) shall not, unless such failure is harmless, be permitted to use as evidence at a trial, at a hearing, or on a motion any witness or information not so disclosed.
-In addition to or in lieu of this sanction, the court, on motion and after affording an opportunity heard. impose other to be may appropriate sanctions.
+In addition to or in lieu of this sanction, the court, on motion and after affording an opportunity to be heard, may impose other appropriate sanctions.
 In addition to requiring payment of reasonable expenses, including attorney's fees, caused by the failure, these sanctions may include any of the actions authorized under sections (A), (B), and (C) of subparagraph (b)(2) of this rule and may include informing the jury of the failure to make the disclosure.

-If a party fails to admit the genuineness (2)of any document or the truth of any matter as requested under Rule 36, and if the party requesting the admissions thereafter proves the genuineness of the document or the truth of the matter, the requesting party may apply to the court for an order requiring the other party to pay the reasonable expenses incurred in making that proof, including reasonable attorney's fees.
-The court shall make the order unless it finds that (A) the request was held objectionable pursuant to Rule 36(a), or (B) the admission sought was of no substantial importance, or (C) the party failing to admit had reasonable ground to believe that the party might prevail on the matter, or (D) there was other good reason for the failure to admit.
+If a party fails to admit the genuineness (2) of any document or the truth of any matter as 36, requested under Rule and if the party requesting the admissions thereafter proves the genuineness of the document or the truth of the matter, he the requesting party may apply to the court for an order requiring the other party to pay him the reasonable expenses incurred in making that proof, including reasonable attorney's fees.
+The court shall make the order unless it finds that (1) (A) the request was held objectionable pursuant to Rule 36(a), or $\frac{(2)(B)}{(B)}$ the admission sought was of no substantial importance, or (3)(C) the party failing to admit had reasonable ground to believe that he the party might prevail on the matter, or (4)(D) there was other good reason for the failure to admit.

-Failure of Party to Attend at Own Deposi-(d) tion or Serve Answers to Interrogatories or Respond to Request for Inspection.
-If a party or an officer, director, or managing agent of a party or a person designated under Rule 30(b)(6) or 31(a) to testify on behalf of a party fails (1) to appear before the officer who is to take the deposition, after being served with a proper notice, or (2) to serve answers or objections to interrogatories submitted under Rule 33, after proper service of the interrogatories, or (3) to serve a written response to a request for inspection submitted under Rule 34, after proper service of the request, the court in which the action is pending on motion may make such orders in regard to the failure as are just, and among others it may take any action authorized under sections (A), (B), and (C) of subparagraph (b)(2) of this rule.
+(d) Failure of Party to Attend at Own Deposition or Serve Answers to Interrogatories or Respond to Request for Inspection.
+If a party or an officer, director, or managing agent of a party or a person designated under Rule $\frac{30(b)(5)}{30(b)(6)}$ or

+31(a) to testify on behalf of a party fails (1) to appear before the officer who is to take the deposition, after being served with a proper notice, or (2) to serve answers or objections to interrogatories submitted under Rule 33, after proper service of the interrogatories, or (3) to serve a written response to a request for inspection submitted under Rule 34, after proper service of the request, the court in which the action is pending on motion may make such orders in regard to the failure as are just, and among others it may take any action authorizinged under paragraphs (B), and (C) of sections (A), subparagraph (b)(2) of this rule.
 Any motion specifying a failure under clause (2) or (3) of this subdivision shall include a certification that the movant has in good faith conferred or attempted to confer with the party failing to answer or respond in an effort to obtain such answer or response without court action.
-In lieu of any order or in addition thereto, the court shall require the party failing to act or the attorney advising that party or both to pay the reasonable expenses, including attorney's fees, caused by the failure, unless the court finds that the failure was substantially justified or that other circumstances make an award of expenses unjust.
+In lieu of any order or in addition thereto, the court shall require the party failing to act or the attorney advising him that party or both to pay the reasonable expenses, including attorney's fees, caused by the failure, unless the court finds that the failure was substantially justified or that other circumstances make an award of expenses unjust.

-The failure to act described in this paragraph may not be excused on the ground that the discovery sought is objectionable unless the party failing to act has a pending motion for a protective order as provided by Rule 26(c).
+The failure to act described in this subsection paragraph may not be excused on the ground that the discovery sought is objectionable unless the party failing to act has applied a pending motion for a protective order as provided by Rule 26(c).